metaborg/spoofax-pie/docs/tutorial/create_language_project.md

 This registers the task definition class that we just created, and makes it available under the `showParsedAst` name in the configuration.

 !!! warning
     Spoofax assumes that this class implements `TaskDef`.
-This is not checked at compile time.
+This is not checked as part of this configuration.
 Faults will lead to Java compile errors.

 ### Creating the command